PCI SSC Policies

 Trade association meetings (including committee meetings) may be considered by enforcement agencies as convenient places for price-fixing discussions.
 Whenever competitors get together, it is natural for them to discuss common problems, and, unless care is taken, the discussion could turn to price.
 This is even truer at informal meetings before or after a trade association meeting, when participants get together socially.

-Although a prohibition on even the discussion of pricing may appear severe (the antitrust laws prohibit only agreements on prices, not merely the discussion of them), a strict approach is a prudent policy, since it is in the best interest of the Participants to avoid even the appearance of impropriety.
 A formal agreement is not necessary for a finding of antitrust liability.
 Antitrust cases often are proven by circumstantial rather than direct evidence.
 Although there may be perfectly innocent explanations for business conduct, antitrust enforcement agencies, judges or juries may interpret contacts with competitors followed by similarity in conduct as circumstantial evidence of an “agreement.”
 It is, therefore, of the utmost importance to avoid any discussions or other conduct with competitors that might support an inference of illegal agreement.
-That means a Participant’s relations with competitors should always be conducted as if the parties are at all times in the public view.
+That means an Activity Participant’s relations with competitors should always be conducted as if the parties are at all times in the public view.

 Competitors violate this law if, for example, they: